 Section 9.
 Start Time of Meetings.
-All meetings of Council shall be beginning at 4:00 p.m. with a closed session with the regular meeting beginning at 5:00 p.m., unless a majority of Council Members vote to schedule it at a different time or unless a majority of Council Members inform the Clerk otherwise in writing.
-Required legal notice shall be given of such change.
+All meetings of Council shall be beginning at 4:00 p.m. with a closed session (or earlier if requested by the Presiding Officer) with the regular meeting beginning at 5:00 p.m., unless a majority of Council Members vote to schedule it at a different time or unless a majority of Council Members inform the Clerk otherwise in writing, Required legal notice shall be given of such change.